Spanish football federation orders partial stadium ban and fine for racism suffered by Vinícius Jr. at Valencia match, rescinds red card - KTVZ

 Valencia released a statement on Tuesday saying that it expressed “its total disagreement and indignation at the unjust and disproportionate sanction” and that it will fight the decision.

-The rescinding of the red card means that Vinícius will be available to play in Los Blancos’ match Wednesday at home against Rayo Vallecano.
-It is expected that the Santiago Bernabéu faithful will show him their support in the 20th minute – the star forward wears the No. 20 shirt – of the match.
+The rescinding of the red card meant that Vinícius was available to play in Los Blancos’ match Wednesday at home against Rayo Vallecano but was ruled out through injury.

+The Real Madrid players all wore shirts with Vinícius’ name and number on the back before the game while fans held up a banner reading: “We’re all Vinícius.
+Enough.”

+In the moments before kickoff, players from both teams gathered to hold a banner which read: “Racists, out of football.”
+Vinícius was in the stands to watch his teammates.

 Vinícius Jr’.s Brazilian compatriot Raphinha, who plays for Real Madrid’s bitter rival Barcelona, showed solidarity with his countryman during the league champion’s Tuesday night game against Real Valladolid.